vtex/faststore/README.md

 - **Component**: learn how to develop a reusable component

 ## Contributing
-This is still a work in progress, however, if you are also a wild person, you can read the code and have some fun!
+This is still a work in progress, however, if you are also an adventurous person, you can read the code and have some fun!

 ### How to develop
 `graphql-js` package is cumbersome when using `yarn link` because it requires only one instance of the package and there are two.